-All English Language Learners are enrolled in integrated English 12 courses in order to continue developing their English skills in listening, speaking, reading, and writing while receiving intensive language support.
+All 12th grade English Language Learners are enrolled in an English 12 course in order to continue developing their English skills in listening, speaking, reading, and writing while receiving intensive language support.
 Emphasis is placed on complex English language structures, vocabulary development, grammar, mechanics, and exposure to different genres.

-Memoir and Nonfiction and Analyzing Images are half year/half credit E12 courses that can be taken to receive E12 course credit.
+All English 12 courses can be taken to receive English 12 course credit.
+Memoir and Nonfiction, Media Literacy, and Analyzing Images are half year/half credit English 12 courses.
+Creating Writing A/B is a full year/full credit English 12 course.
 Course descriptions are listed in the English section of the Course Catalog.

-Course Credit Weight Length Prerequisite ENL/ELA Integrated 12: WCC StepUp Introduction to College English 1 1.0 Full Year NYSITELL/NYSESLAT (Transitioning and Expanding)
+Course Credit Weight Length Prerequisite English 12: Introduction to College English English 12: Introduction to Hip Hop Studies 1 1.0 Full Year NYSITELL/NYSESLAT Transitioning; Expanding; Commanding

-All English Language Learners are enrolled in integrated English 12 courses in order to continue developing their English listening, speaking, reading, and writing skills while receiving intensive language support.
+All 12th grade English Language Learners are enrolled in Integrated English 12 courses in order to continue developing their English listening, speaking, reading, and writing skills while receiving intensive language support.
 Emphasis is placed on complex English language structures, vocabulary development, grammar, mechanics, and exposure to different genres.

-WCC StepUp Introduction to College English is a full year/one credit E12 course that can be taken to receive E12 course credit.
+All courses above are full year/one credit English 12 courses that can be taken to receive English 12 course credit.
 Course descriptions are listed in the English section of the Course Catalog.
-Students must be at the Expanding or Transitioning level in order to take this course.
-Students at the Transitioning level need a teacher recommendation as well.

-Course Credit Weight Length Prerequisite ENL 9/10 Flex 1 1.0 Full Year/ every NYSITELL/NYSESLAT ENL 11/12 Flex 1 .5 1.0 other day (Transitioning and Expanding)
+Course Credit Weight Length Prerequisite

+ENL 9/10 Flex 1 .5 1.0 Full Year/ every Transitioning; Expanding;

+ENL 11/12 Flex 1 other day Commanding

-A course for English Language Learners who have been determined to be at the Transitioning and Expanding stage of English language, pursuant to the NYSESLAT.
+A course for English Language Learners who have been determined to be at the Transitioning and/or Expanding stage of English language, pursuant to the NYSESLAT.
 This class serves as a bridge between ENL and mainstream English classes.
 Students are also enrolled in a mainstream English class.
 Instruction focuses on English language structures, vocabulary development, grammar, mechanics, research, expository and creative writing, and extensive reading of all genres of literature.
-All 11th grade students are required to take the E.L.A.
-Regents.

-Course Credit Weight Length Prerequisite

-ENL Bridge Program 1 1.0 Full Year NYSITELL
+Course Credit Weight Length Prerequisite Stand-Alone ENL Bridges 1 1.0 Full Year NYSITELL Integrated ENL/ELA Bridges 1 1.0 Full Year Newcomers/S.I.F.E.

-Live Bridge Frogram 1.0 Tun Tear (Newcomers/S.I.F.E.)

 The Bridges Program is specifically for culturally and linguistically diverse English Language Learners who have recently immigrated to the United States, never experienced the American education system and have interrupted or inconsistent formal education (S.I.F.E.).
-During a daily three-period block, content integrated instruction focuses on English language acquisition (speaking, listening, reading, and writing), literacy, and American culture.
+During a daily three-period block (two periods ELL support and one period of English), content integrated instruction focuses on English language acquisition (speaking, listening, reading, and writing), literacy, and American culture.
 Although English language acquisition is a primary objective, students are encouraged to use their first languages and share their cultures in order to successfully participate in class activities and complete assignments.
 Students generally remain in the program from 6 months to 1 year.
 Readiness for exiting the Program is determined by multiple factors, including NYSESLAT scores, classwork, class exams, etc.